linet-ctrl/data_jobs_market_analysis/README.md

 ## Outcome
 This project provides a clear view of  how the data job market is structured and highlights opportunities for individuals entering the data field

-## Outcome
-This project provides a clear view of how the data job market is structured and highlights opportunities for individuals entering the analytics field.